-Over eighteen graduates of the program are working for a wide range of employers which include, medical, financial, educational, agricultural and industrial organizations.
-From fall 2016 to spring 2021, nine students graduated with an associate degree in Information Technology.
-Six of the graduates are employed in numerous diverse businesses and organizations.
-Locally, this program addresses an unmet labor need of a variety of local businesses and organizations including food processing, healthcare, banking, educational institutions, small businesses, law firms and other service organizations.
+From fall 2012 to spring 2016, ten students graduated with a certificate in IT.
+During this review period, six students were enrolled in the certificate program.
+Over eleven graduates of the certificate are employed by a wide range of employers which include, medical, financial, educational, agricultural and industrial organizations.
+Of the six graduates during this review period, four are employed in numerous diverse businesses and organizations.
+Locally, this program addresses an unmet labor need of a variety of local businesses and organizations including food processing, healthcare, banking, educational institutions, small businesses, and other service organizations.